 - ★ Be on time!
-If you are not, you may get a sanction. - ★ Even though you will find DUI Court to be very different from other court hearings, it is still a court proceeding:
+If you are not, you may get a sanction. - ★ Even though you will find Treatment Court to be very different from other court hearings, it is still a court proceeding:

-Be respectful to the Judge, the Team, and your fellow participants.
+Be respectful to the Judge, the team, and your fellow participants.

-- Turn off your phone
+- Turn off your phone before Court

 - Be quiet and pay attention

 - No sleeping

 - Dress appropriately; no hats, sunglasses, clothes with drug or alcohol references or gang symbols, or clothes that show your underwear

 - ★ Be supportive of your fellow participants, encourage them with applause.

 - Speak up when the Judge is talking to you.

-- ★ Stay seated in courtroom during the whole DUI Court hearing, unless the Judge excuses you.
-Visit the restroom before court.
+- Stay seated in courtroom during the whole Court hearing, unless the Judge excuses you.